kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 requires connection for each server name to be established independently even if the servers resolve to the same address.

-This document defines a QUIC Transport Parameter that changes the scope of the token sent using a NEW_TOKEN frame from the server identity to the server's address, so that the server can use the information carried in the token to consolidate the congestion control state among the connections going to the
+This document defines a QUIC transport parameter that changes the scope of the token sent using a NEW_TOKEN frame from the server identity to the server's address, so that the server can use the information carried in the token to consolidate the congestion control state among the connections going to the